Skip to product information

 Shipping calculated at checkout.

-The seeds are in small fruit clusters.
-Separate the seeds and chaff from the fruit clusters.
-The seeds like moist, well-drained soil.
+The package contains several long fruit clusters.
+The seeds are tiny and are in the fruit clusters.
+Separate the seeds and chaff from the stems of the fruit clusters.
+1. The seeds like moist, sandy soil.
 Use a sterile seed starter mix, if available.
 It prevents soil pathogens from damaging the seeds and the seedlings.
 If not available, then make a mixture of half potting soil and half sand, perlite or vermiculite.
 2. Put the soil in a pot.
 3. Sow the seeds and chaff on the surface of the soil.
 4. Cover the seeds with a thin layer of soil.
 5. Water the seeds.
 Keep the soil moist but not wet.
 6. Place the pots in an area with warm temperatures in full sun or part shade.
 7. When the seedlings are a few inches tall, they can be transplanted.

 Materials